Can you provide some general information about Kaiser Permanente?

-Nurse residents have fewer than 6 months of inpatient (acute-care) work experience as a registered nurse and have graduated from a California BRN accredited RN program with an associate’s, bachelor’s or master’s degree in nursing.
+Nurse residents have fewer than 6 months of inpatient (acute-care) work experience as a registered nurse and have graduated from a BRN accredited RN program with an associate’s, bachelor’s or master’s degree in nursing.
 The Nurse Residency Program is a 12-month transition to practice program that will support new graduate nurses as they transition to competent nurse professionals.

 What clinical tracks are available?

 All residents will be trained in our inpatient Medical Surgical and Telemetry units.

 What is my schedule like during the program?

 You will work 36 hours or more per week during the program.
 Although your training will primarily consist of clinical practice, you will also attend seminars and participate in simulations to enhance learnings from the clinical environment.
 Your shift, days of the week, and time will vary, depending on many factors related to your training.
 Once you complete the orientation portion of the program, you will begin working your contracted shift and schedule.